moskowite/moskowite.github.io/_drafts/introduction-to-powershell.md

     - powershell
 ---

+## Introduction

+If you’ve not already tried it, PowerShell has made significant development since it’s release back in 2006 with Windows XP.
+PowerShell is built to support not only the Windows platform, but also Linux and macOS.
+PowerShell functions as a modern command shell and a scripting languages used to automate, build, and deploy solutions.

 |PowerShell Version| Windows / Server Version | Release Date
 |---|---|---|
 | 1.0 | XP / Server 2008                        | 2006-11-01